2006 South Australian state election: House of Assembly

 The final results for the House of Assembly seats were 28 Labor, 15 Liberal, three independents and one National.
 First preference and two party preferred statistics for each district are available through the South Australian House of Assembly electoral districts article.

 Labor won six of eight key seats, the Liberals one of three.
 Labor's wins included the previously marginal Liberal seats of Hartley, Light, Morialta, Mawson, Bright and Newland.
 The Liberals regained Peter Lewis' seat of Hammond.

 SA Nationals MP Karlene Maywald and independent MPs Bob Such, Rory McEwen and Kris Hanna were all re-elected.
 Hanna was elected at the 2002 election as a Labor candidate; this counted as a loss for Labor, giving Labor a net gain of five seats.

-Labor, the Liberals and the Greens ran in all 47 seats, the Democrats ran in all but Giles which resulted in a contested seat vote of three percent, Family First ran in all but Ramsay and Croydon with a contested seat vote of 6.1 percent.
-The Nationals ran in Chaffey, Flinders, Finniss, and MacKillop, averaging 24.8 percent in those seats.
+Labor, the Liberals and the Greens ran in all 47 seats, the Democrats ran in all but Giles which resulted in a contested seat vote of three per cent, Family First ran in all but Ramsay and Croydon with a contested seat vote of 6.1 per cent.
+The Nationals ran in Chaffey, Flinders, Finniss, and MacKillop, averaging 24.8 per cent in those seats.
 Dignity for Disabled, No Rodeo and One Nation ran in 10, 7 and 6 six seats respectively.

 Jack Snelling became speaker of the House of Assembly.